-Title IX / Gender-Based Misconduct & Sexual HarassmentSt.
+Title IX/Gender-Based Misconduct and Sexual HarassmentSt.
 Norbert College is committed to supporting a learning and working environment that meets the Norbertine values of human dignity and respect.
 The college believes in a zero tolerance policy for gender-based misconduct and all forms of discrimination and harassment including sexual misconduct.

 St. Norbert College fully subscribes to all federal and state civil rights laws banning discrimination and harassment for protected groups including:

 - Title IX of 1972 which requires gender equity and prohibits discrimination on the basis of sex in education programs and activities;

 - Title VII of the Civil Rights Act of 1964 which prohibits discrimination on the basis of race, color, or national origin; and